Y-Foundry-Dao/yfd-docs/govern/participate/index.md

 to withdraw.

 {: .highlight-title }
-> Quorum
+> Reaching Quorum
 >
-> fYFD points degrade over time making active participants proportion of governance increase over time as inactive lockers which makes achieving the threshold to reach quorum easier over time.
+> Because $YFD unlocks due to fYFD points decaying each block, inactive users slowly lose goverance power.
+This means that active users that reclaim and relock $YFD stand to gain an increased proportion of governance power over time which should, in theory, reduce the threshold to reach quorum.

 ### What can a user do with fYFD points
 Users who lock $YFD in the Forge Contract become a member of the Boule.
-#### Benefits & Responsibilities of the Boule

-- Voting
-    - Treasury Spend
-    - Crucible Member Elections

-- Fund Proposals
-    - Profit Sharing

 WIP
 {: .label .label-blue}